Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Protected members
 -----------------

-Following is a list of all protected members :
+Following is a list of all protected members:

 * *Graph * graph*:
   Still the same.